 Tantrum or Meltdown?

-- Does the child tell you what she’s going to do before she does it in order to prepare you for what’s to come?
+- Does the child tell you what she will do before she does it to prepare you for what’s to come?
 This may be holding her breath, jumping out of a shopping cart, refusing to get in the car, or throwing an object.
 A tantrum can be intentional, as children figure out that their behavior influences other people (for example, if I tantrum, my mommy gives me what I ask for).1

-- Does the child watch other people’s reactions as his tantrum is unfolding and then adjust behavior according to those reactions?
-This might look like calming down when the adult is starting to negotiate or give in to the demand.
+- Does the child watch other people’s reactions as his tantrum unfolds and adjust his behavior according to those reactions?
+This might look like calming down when the adult starts negotiating or giving in to the demand.
 As mentioned above, this is because tantrums can be intentional ways of influencing the people around them.

 - Acknowledge the “want” and clearly set expectations.
-Be consistent in responding to a child’s need to get what they want.
+Respond consistently to a child’s need to get what they want.
 It’s a good idea to empathize while also being resolute.

 - In some cases, use a strategy called “planned ignoring.”
 If the tantrum persists, walk away if you’re both in a safe place.
 Give your child space to vent without your attention.

 - Avoid yelling, berating, or losing control.
-Experts say it’s important not to invalidate your child’s feelings or try to tell her how to feel.
+Experts say it’s essential not to invalidate your child’s feelings or try to tell her how to feel.

-Think about it.
-Adults have meltdowns all the time.
-This may look like anger or crying outbursts, sudden mood changes, headaches or other physical symptoms, and more.
-We’ve just evolved to understand which is socially acceptable, and what can be expressed privately.
-But for kids who are in the throes of a serious meltdown, they are simply not in control of their developing nervous systems and need support and assistance from a caregiver.
-Here are some signs of a meltdown and what do to help:
+Kids in the throes of a severe meltdown are not in control of their developing nervous systems and need support and assistance from a caregiver.
+Here are some signs of a meltdown and what to do to help:5

-- Meltdowns are based on senses being overstimulated which may lead to a flight, fight, or freeze.
+- Meltdowns are based on senses being overstimulated, leading to a flight, fight, or freeze.
 This may look like suddenly running away, hitting or kicking, or “zoning out” and not being responsive to directions or requests.

 - Meltdowns can look like sudden screaming, excessive whining, crying, spitting, biting, kicking, hitting, yelling, or covering eyes or ears.
-Kids experiencing a meltdown are not able to regulate their emotions in the moment.
+Kids experiencing a meltdown cannot regulate their emotions in the moment.

 - Kids in the throes of a meltdown are not interested in getting attention or having an audience.
 They are reacting to feelings of being overwhelmed.

-- Stay calm and avoid trying to “talk it out,” discussing consequences, or getting to the bottom of the behavior.
-The child is not in control of his nervous system and the first order of business is to help him to calm down and breathe.
+- Stay calm and avoid trying to “talk it out,” discuss consequences, or get to the bottom of the behavior.
+The child is not in control of his nervous system, and the first order of business is to help him calm down and breathe.